 relevant agencies, such as the police and environmental health.

-We may ask you as part of this process to complete diary sheets to aid the investigation.
+We may ask you as part of this process to complete diary sheets and to download our noise app to aid the investigation.

 We will agree on an action plan with you about what we intend to do and